suman437/website/README.md

 This Purpose of this repo is to provide a real world example to work with Git courses.

-## New Feature !
+## Better Feature

-Adding a new feature to do really neat stuff.
+Cool stuff goes here